ampersand38/standing-static-line/README.md

 # Standing Static Line

-Static line paradrop using Vehicle-in-Vehicle to having jumpers stand up in the aircraft.
+Static line paradrop using Vehicle-in-Vehicle for having jumpers stand up in the aircraft.